psimonazzi/mognet/README.md

 * ``status mognet``

 To install Mognet as an Upstart daemon just copy the ``mognet.conf`` file in ``/etc/init``.
 The server will be started automatically at system boot, and restarted immediatly if it crashes.
 The daemon will print stdout and stderr to ``/dev/shm/stdout.log`` and ``/dev/shm/stderr.log``, which are in a temporary filesystem not written to disk.
-To save them to persistent files, you can use a periodic job like the one provided in ``crontab.txt``, which copies them to ``/var/www/log``.
+To save them to persistent files, you can use a periodic job for crontab like this one, which copies them to ``/var/www/log``:

+    * * * * * cp -af /dev/shm/stdout.log /dev/shm/stderr.log /var/www/log

 By default, the server will listen on port 80 (HTTP) and will not print any log messages (not even errors) except at startup.